-Sixteen important UK artists have each made a new signed, limited edition print which they have generously donated to The Help Portfolio, 2020.
+Sixteen important UK artists each made a new signed, limited edition print which they generously donated to The Help Portfolio, 2020.
 All profits from the sale of this boxed collection of prints will be donated to sixteen charities, each one selected by the artists involved.

 COVID-19 has affected charitable organisations and their users in numerous, unprecedented ways.
 The charities selected each reflect a cause or organisation that the artists’ feel passionate about.
 These include larger national bodies, as well as local organisations whose vital work in communities is often overlooked and underfunded.

 The edition size of the portfolio is 125 and the special launch price will be £7,500.
 It will be available from Thursday 5 November 2020 and can be purchased from Jealous Gallery and Print Studio, who have worked with each artist to publish their bespoke artwork.